805 Columbus Avenue

 - PhD, University of Massachusetts Amherst

-Robert Platt is an Assistant Professor in the Khoury College of Computer Sciences at Northeastern.
+Robert Platt is an Assistant Professor in the Khoury College of Computer Sciences with an affiliation with the Department of Electrical and Computer Engineering at Northeastern.
 Prior to that, Professor Platt was a Research Scientist at MIT and a Robotics Engineer at NASA.
 He earned his PhD in Computer Science in 2006 from the University of Massachusetts, Amherst.